What Type of Outpatient Treatment Works Best?

 - Outpatient treatment can be effective.
 Evidence-based treatment for teens at-risk of suicide or self-harm are available, and can help prevent teen suicide and teen self-harm.

 Those three points are very important, and can help parents get a handle on a situation with their teen that may be both overwhelming and frightening.
 We’ll spend the rest of this article on the last point: outpatient for teen suicide or self-harm.

-Dialectical Behavior Therapy (DBT): Evidence-Based Support for Suicide/Self-Harm in Teens
+Dialectical Behavior Therapy (DBT): Evidence-Based Support for Adolescent Suicide/Self-Harm

 There’s one more factor we need to discuss before we talk about the gold-standard treatment for teens at risk of self-harm and suicidal ideation: for teens to benefit from treatment, they need to stay in treatment and go to their appointments.
 One of the first studies on the subject, “Are Adolescent Suicide Attempters Noncompliant with Outpatient Care?,” published close to thirty years ago, indicates that among teens in outpatient treatment for teens who attempt suicide, those who skip appointments are more likely to attempt suicide than those who do not.

 That’s a disclaimer: for treatment to work, teens need to adhere to the treatment plan and go to therapy when scheduled.
 We understand, of course, that sometimes things come up that prevent perfect attendance.
 However, we encourage parents who seek treatment for their teens to commit one hundred percent and do everything they can to get their teen to all their appointments.

 Now let’s discuss DBT.

 What is DBT and Why Does it Help Teens?